imarc/ops/README.md

 There are times where you want to configura a custom container to run your project.
 This could be due to:

-- You need a PHP configuration/extension
+- Your project needs a special PHP configuration or extension.
-- You need to lock down the PHP version, or use a specific image.
+- Your project need to lock down the PHP version or use a specific image.
-- You are using a language that isn't PHP
+- You are using a language that isn't PHP.

 With a little configuration, Ops allows you to run a custom container beside the shared services.
 Ops' `project` subcommands deal with project specific compose commands.
 Running `ops project start` within a project directory